 It is not possible to control the nature of impermanence, the second category of dukkha (despite the efforts of the cosmetic surgery profession!).
 The utter complexity of reality is constantly rearranging, and the dynamic interplay can only marginally be managed.
 We can construct objects from steel that will far outlast a human’s life, but eventually will degrade into more basic elements, due to the effects of other materials and processes in the environment.
 Of course, the human process of thinking moves along quite rapidly: neural signals travel hundreds of miles and hour over small distances, and operate in oscillating waves multiple times per second.

 This is where the third category operates, sankhara-dukkha.
 This mental function includes all the various ways that raw sensory data is processed into conscious thoughts and behaviors.
 In Buddhist psychology, these categories of mental functions are called sankhara; another term that is practically synonymous is cetasika.
 The cetasikas are organized in various ways: universal, occasional, unwholesome and wholesome.
 The various sankhara functions are coordinated by intention or volition (cetana in Pali) and are involved in any moment of selfing.
 Dukkha involves the coordination of universal, unwholesome and often occasional cetasikas.

 Overcoming Dukkha: The antidote for dukkha involves “the full comprehension of stress”, mentioned at the beginning of these notes.
 This process involves the intentional coordination of the universal, wholesome and often occasional cetasikas.
-Right Mindfulness is a wholesome cetasika, combined with
+Right Mindfulness is a wholesome cetasika, combined with Right Effort and Right Concentration, elements of the Noble Eightfold Path.
+This practice reveals the Second Noble Truth, that is, craving and clinging, which, like the First Noble Truth, is to be understood both conceptually and experientially.

+Mindfulness of breathing is a wholesome manifestation in the mind—dukkha is inoperative at that point.
+When attention is drawn away from breath awareness, the alternate focus of attention could be wholesome or unwholesome.
+Noting the emergence of an unwholesome self-state organization involves mindfulness and renunciation of that focal point.
+Right Effort provides redirecting attention back to the wholesomeness of breath awareness.
+When this sort of practice is well-established, the ability to manage where attention is stabilized and resulting wholesome behavior (Right Speech, Right Action and Right Livelihood) generalizes, that is, breath awareness may or may not be involved, but one’s ability to evoke and sustain self-state organizations imbued with sukha is enhanced.
+This is the process of awakening.